Most Active Stories

 - With Stadium Deal Official, Atlanta Begins Planning for Braves Departure

 - Cobb Commissioners Hold Town Hall Meetings on Braves Stadium

 - Nelson Mandela Dies at 95: A Look Back at His 1990 Atlanta Visit

 Composing Under Pressure: The 24-Hour Opera Project

-Earlier this year, composers, musicians, writers and singers from all over the state of Georgia and beyond met up in Atlanta to participate in the Atlanta Opera’s 24 Hour Opera Project.
-Two of our producers—Scott Casavant and Myke Johns—spent time with one team of participants to get a closer look at the process of writing and staging an opera in a day.
+Beginning November 1st, composers, musicians, writers and singers from all over the state of Georgia and beyond are meeting up in Atlanta to participate in the Atlanta Opera’s 24 Hour Opera Project.
+The participants split into teams to write and perform an opera…in 24 hours.
+During 2012's event, two of our producers—Scott Casavant and Myke Johns—spent time with one team of participants to get a closer look at the process of writing and staging an opera in a day.

 Just to be clear, 24 hour opera does not mean an opera that lasted 24 hours.
 In this annual competition, composers and lyricists who had never met are randomly paired together and locked in rehearsal studios to write a seven-to-ten minute opera opera in 12 hours.
 Teams of singers and directors rehearsed what they’d written and the following night, all five resulting operas were performed in front of an audience and a panel of judges.